-I provide multiple opportunities for students to receive feedback on their performance throughout the course in order to give students opportunities to see how they are doing and so they can identify places where they need to apply more effort or new strategies along the way.
-My hope is that all of you will develop the knowledge and skills that you need to do well in this course.
+I provide multiple opportunities for you to receive feedback on your performance throughout the course in order to give you opportunities to see how you are doing and so you can identify places where you need to apply more effort or new strategies along the way.
+My hope is that all of you will develop the knowledge and skills that you need to to do well in this course.